UnderscoreBrad/BasicBot_PY/README.md

 **Important Setup Information:**

+BasicBot requires Server Members Intent to function.
+This is how it DMs and mentions users.

 config.txt must contain the proper IDs for the bot token, owner's user ID, and owner's DM channel

 global-censored-RH.txt can contain no keywords, but ensure there are no blank lines in the file